uva-responsibleai/fall-24/safety/mar-11.md

 - Clean-labels are poisoned points that don’t require the attacker  to have any control over the labeling of training data.
 Only having knowledge of the model and its parameters allows us to create points that are undetected as poison and yet still able to influence the classifier.
 - There is an optimized method in making a single poisoned image influence the model especially for transfer learning scenarios.
 The addition of a low-opacity watermark of the target instance increases effectiveness for multiple poisoned instances
 - Transfer Learning reacts to poison points by rotating the decision boundary to encompass the target, while end-to-end training reacts by pulling the target into the feature space with the decision remaining stationary.
+- It is effective on transfer learning but not so effective on end-to-end training.
+For end-to-end training, all three special techniques are needed: optimization, diversity of poison instances and watermarking.

 # Critical Analysis